Golden Bay County

-Golden Bay County existed until the 1989 local government reforms, when the Tasman District was formed through the amalgamation of the Golden Bay County, Murchison County, Waimea County and Richmond Borough administrative areas.
+Golden Bay County existed until the 1989 local government reforms, when the Tasman District was formed through the amalgamation of Murchison County, Waimea County and Richmond Borough administrative areas in circa April 1989.
+Golden Bay County joined Tasman District on 1 November 1989.

+Chairpersons included Rodney Nees and Philip Woollaston.
 The last chairperson of Golden Bay County Council was Ann Lewis, who was first elected to the council in the 1980 local elections, and was chair for the final term from 1986 to 1989.